-My name is Antonia Sudkaemper.
-I am a dedicated expert on organisational diversity with a specific focus on gender equality.
-I am enthusiastic about engaging others in conversations about these topics, and to discuss strategies to achieve change.
-My goal is to contribute to creating a society that provides equal opportunities to all of its members.
+My name is Antonia Sudkaemper, I am an expert on diversity with a specific focus on gender equality.
+I am currently completing my PhD research on men's support for gender equality, and have gained work experience in the diversity department of the EU Council in the past.
+I enjoy engaging others in conversations about these topics, and like to discuss strategies to achieve change.
+Ultimately, my goal is to make a contribution towards creating a society that provides equal opportunities to all of its members.

 After completing high school in Germany in 2010, I acquired a BSc in Psychology (2013) and a Research MSc in Behavioural Sciences (2015) at the University of Groningen (NL).
 I was fortunate to do parts of my degrees at the University of Johannesburg (SA) and the University of Cambridge (UK), respectively.
 I am currently completing my PhD in Social and Organisational Psychology at the University of Exeter (UK).